A Wild and Watery Getaway to Marquette, Michigan

 "The dynamism of the lake can make Marquette seem like seven different places in a week," he says of his adopted home.
 "There are few better places to watch the dragonﬂies couple."

 Craig Lake State Park one of the most remote parks in Michigan, is 40 miles west of Marquette.
 You can explore a vast network of backcountry trails and some of the UP's best ﬁshing in six lakes.
 Bring a tent or rent a roof.
 (Yurts and basic cabins are available.)
 One of the best options for outdoor gear rentals in Marquette is Northern Michigan University's Outdoor Recreation Center.
 Options include disc golf sets, kayaks, stand-up paddleboards and more.

 Catch a stage show at Historic Vista Theater, Forest Roberts Theatre, or Wolf's Head Theater Company, home to the summer Upper Peninsula Shakespeare Festival.
-Or see one of the Marquette Symphony Orchestra's ﬁve annual performances.
-(Note: Most live performances have been postponed to fall or the 2021 season.)
+Or see one of the Marquette Symphony Orchestra's performances.

 On Two Wheels

 Mountain biking has exploded in northern Michigan, with trails in Marquette and beyond earning international cred.